ascenciovil/SDN-based-Communication-Architecture-for-Autoadaptative-Control-in-Green-Hydrogen-Hybrid-Microgrids/README.txt

 Flow rules configured
 No QoS configuration

-3. SDN Network With QoS
+3. Standard TCP/IP Network With QoS

+A duplicate of the same topology was used, but with:

+Open vSwitches
+No SDN controller
+QoS configuration

-Same configuration as above, but with QoS applied using meter rules to limit bandwidth to 5 Mbit/s for the following traffic:
+QoS applied using meter rules to limit bandwidth to 5 Mbit/s for the following traffic:

 Full-Cell-Agent ↔ Load-Agent-3
 BESS-Agent ↔ Load-Agent-5